hamido11/Front-end-for-my-crud-API-hosted-on-AWS-BeannStalk/README.md

+# CRUD API FRONT-END
-*index.html is the front end for crud API index1.html is for to retrive the local json data
+1. index.html is the front end for crud API
+2. index1.html is for to retrive the local json data